JVillella/notes/docs/crypto/proposals/proposal-synthetic-assets.md

 * **AMM Exchange Fee:** Incentives LP to stake.
 * **?Stability Fee:** Taken from stakers for issuing sXXX.
 * **?Stake Reward:** Paid to stakers for issuing sXXX.
 * **?Funding Rate:** Paid from shorts to long and vice versa depending on direction of the contract (contago vs backwardation).
+One option could be to implement this on the staked money at the AMM exchange.
 * **Keeper Reward:** Paid to keeper for doing their job.

 Rewards can be paid from users, buffer (where platform deposists fees), or DAO token.